North Dakota Income Tax Calculator 2026: 0%, 1.95% & 2.5%

 Does North Dakota tax capital gains?

-Taxed as regular income at 1.95%.
+Taxed through North Dakota income tax brackets, with a 40% deduction for qualifying net long-term capital gains.
 Capital gains treatment varies by state — some tax them as regular income while others offer exclusions or preferential rates.

 How does North Dakota compare to neighboring states for taxes?